simon-engledew/sqlh/README.md

 # sqlh

-The lightest possible Go database helper library.
+A lightweight Go database helper library.

+Contains generic functions for scanning sql.Rows into structs and building SQL queries with IN clauses.